A basic guide to configure a firewall in 5 steps: create zones, configure settings, and review firewall rules.

 As a heads up, due to the technical nature of firewalls

 , a detailed step-by-step guide is beyond the scope of this blog post.
-However, I will provide some direction to help illustrate the process.
+However, I will provide some direction to help illustrate the process so you can understand how to configure a firewall in 5 steps.

 Step 1: Secure your firewall